 24 hour Ambulatory EEG

-What is an Ambulatory EEG?
+What is an EEG examination?

-How is it performed?
+How is the test performed?

 How do I prepare for the test?